A novel clinical trial for patients with metastatic uveal melanoma

 Tumor treating fields device and funding for the trial is provided by Novocure Ltd.

-More information about this study and general information about participating in oncology clinical trials at HonorHealth Research and Innovation Institute can be found at ClinicalTrials.gov, or by contacting the oncology nurse navigation team by calling 480-323-1364 or emailing email@example.com.
+More information about this study and general information about participating in oncology clinical trials at HonorHealth Research Institute can be found at ClinicalTrials.gov, or by contacting the oncology nurse navigation team by calling 480-323-1364 or emailing email@example.com.
 You may want to talk with your insurance company about its payment policy for clinical trials and standard medical care given during a research study.